$S^1$-equivariant Index theorems and Morse inequalities on complex manifolds with boundary: Index theorem

 \begin{definition} Let $D\subset X$ be an open set and $u\in C^\infty(D)$.
 We say that $u$ is {\it rigid} if $Tu=0$, $u$ is Cauchy-Riemann (CR for short) if $\overline\partial_bu=0$ and $u$ is a rigid CR function if $\overline\partial_bu=0$ and $Tu=0$. \end{definition}

 \begin{definition} Let $F$ be a complex vector bundle of rank $r$ over $X$.
 We say that $F$ is {\it rigid} (resp.
 CR) if $X$ can be covered by open subsets $U_j$ with trivializing frames $\{f^1_j,f^2_j,\dots,f^r_j\}$ such that the corresponding transition functions are rigid (resp.
-CR) (in the sense of the preceding definition).
-In this case the frames $\{f^1_j,f^2_j,\dots,f^r_j\}$are called {\it rigid frames} (resp.
-CR frames). \end{definition}
+CR) (in the sense of the preceding definition). \end{definition}